-Will the CRM plant continue to use Fiberight's technology?
+Will the Hampden plant continue to use Fiberight's technology?

+Yes.
 DTE has provided assurances that it will continue to use Fiberight's technology upon reopening and is obtaining its financing based on the assets, technology, and contracts already in place, with a determination to make the plant fully operational.
-After it becomes the new owner, DTE would have the right to make changes to the facility consistent with applicable law and requirements, including DEP permit conditions and regulatory requirements for diversion.
+After it becomes the new owner, DTE-HM would have the right to make changes to the facility consistent with applicable law and requirements, including DEP permit conditions and regulatory requirements for diversion.
+The plant must reopen using the Fiberight technology.

 Will municipalities still be able to use the "one bin, all in" model to collect MSW?

 Yes.